ak95asb/waiig/README.md

 # waiig
-The code i wrote while reading the book Writing an interpreter in GO
+The code I wrote while reading the book Writing an interpreter in GO.